bbawj/note-vault/A-Star Search.md

 **Remember to take the full path cost in calculating g(n) for a node**

 Optimality: Optimal with a *admissible heuristic*
+Time Complexity: Exponential in length of solution Space Complexity: Exponential in length of solution

 [Admissible Heuristic](https://en.wikipedia.org/wiki/Admissible_heuristic) for every node n, it underestimates the cost of getting from n to the closest goal node __there is no path from n to a goal that has path cost less than h(n)__.
 It prevents A* from skipping the optimal solution.